The White Bunny

 Why?

-Klaviyo is particularly well-suited for e-commerce businesses aiming for highly targeted and personalized email campaigns.
-It integrates seamlessly with various e-commerce platforms.
+Klaviyo is particularly well-suited for eCommerce businesses running highly targeted, personalized email campaigns.
+Integrates seamlessly with most major eCommerce platforms.

 Pros: